posativ/acrylamid/docs/commands.rst

 -f, --force     clear cache before compilation
--n, --dry-run   show what would have been compiled
--i, --ignore    ignore critical errors (e.g. missing module used in a filter)
+-n, --dry-run   show what would have been compiled --ignore        ignore critical errors (e.g. missing module used in a filter) --search        build search index (if search view is enabled)

 .. raw:: html